What is veganism?

 As a rule, vegans avoid consuming products that originate from other animals to the greatest extent possible and practical for them.
 This means products that contain meat, dairy or eggs.

 Vegans commonly avoid wearing animal-derived clothing, such as wool or leather.

-Honey, alcohol filtered through fish bladders, medication in gelatine capsules, eggs from the neighbour’s chicken, condoms containing milk protein… these are just a few products that some vegans would avoid at all costs, while others would let slide.
+Honey, alcohol filtered through fish bladders, medication in gelatine capsules, eggs from the neighbour’s chicken, condoms containing milk protein… these are just a few products that many vegans would avoid, while others would let slide.

 Three reasons to buy vegan

 Vast amounts of people go vegan after discovering the reality of the animal product industry.
 While vegetarians avoid eating the bodies of animals, vegans highlight how animals used for dairy ultimately meet the same fate – albeit often after a prolonged period of suffering.

 Drive down the motorway or go on a hike in the British countryside and you’ll probably spot cows, pigs or sheep.
 However, around 70% of the UK’s farm animals are factory farmed.
 Many have little or no access to pasture.